 Participating States must designate or establish a State board of career and technical education (referred to in Perkins IV as the "eligible agency") to administer and supervise State career and technical education programs.
-In order to receive funds for program year (PY) 2009 (July 1, 2009 - June 30, 2010), the State must have an approved 5-year State plan for career and technical education or a unified plan.
+In order to receive funds for any program year, the State must have an approved State plan for career and technical education or a unified plan.